feathersjs/docs/guides/chat/testing.md

 });
 ```

-We can do a similar thing to test the `gravatar` hook in `test/hooks/gravatar.test.js`:
+We can take a similar approach to test the `gravatar` hook in `test/hooks/gravatar.test.js`:

 ```js
 const assert = require('assert');